 Tennessee received a total of $61.1 million in emergency grants from the Coronavirus Relief Fund in August 2020.
 This money will fund various projects for broadband deployment.
 One of the biggest projects approved by the Tennessee Department of Economic and Community Development was a $6.9 million grant that will go to the Volunteer Energy Cooperative.
 This organization will use its grant earnings to deploy broadband infrastructure in parts of Cumberland County, Meigs, Roane and Hamilton County.

-Texas will receive a huge amount of funding from the federal government to expand broadband access.
+In July 2021, Texas Gov. Greg Abbott signed HB 5 into law, which expands the duties of the new Broadband Development Office that will monitor state broadband expansion.
+Texas will also receive a huge amount of funding from the federal government to expand broadband access.
 The state will receive $16.7 billion in Coronavirus State and Local Recovery Fund to deploy broadband infrastructure and local governments will likely receive an additional $10.4 billion.
 Online learning funding is also a big focus for Texas.
 The state will receive $12.4 billion to address online learning through The Elementary and Secondary School Emergency Relief Fund.
 Schools and libraries will also directly receive $7 billion to help connect students to the internet.

-Vermont has approved a $150 million broadband plan.
-This money will come from anticipated federal funding and will be used to deploy broadband infrastructure, which has been a challenge for the state since Vermont is one of the lowest-density states in the country.
+Vermont’s Governor, Phil Scott, approved bill H.360 on June 8, 2021, which will provide $100 million in broadband expansion to the state.
+This money will largely come from federal funding through the American Rescue Act and will be used to deploy broadband infrastructure, which has been a challenge for the state since Vermont is one of the lowest-density states in the country.
 The goal of this bill is to achieve universal broadband access across the state.

 One of Virginia’s primary focuses has been on expanding internet access to low-income students during the pandemic.
 In order to address this issue, Virginia passed Senate Bill 1225, which subsidizes the cost of internet for qualifying students.
 This would allow low-income families to only pay $9.95/mo. for internet access.
 This is an extremely affordable rate when compared to the $60/mo. the average American is paying for internet access.
 According to Sen. Jennifer Bokyso, 600,000 students will qualify for this subsidy program.

-Virginia is also providing up to $19 million in grants to help rural parts of Virginia get connected to the internet in 2021.
+Virginia is also providing up to $29.6 million in grants to help rural parts of Virginia get connected to the internet.
 This money is being distributed by the Virginia Department of Housing and Community Development (DHCD).
+Virginia hopes to have all residents connected to the internet by 2028.

 In October 2020, the Washington State Public Works Board announced they would be providing $18 million in grants and loans for broadband expansion.
 As of now, there are seven broadband construction projects underway to install broadband infrastructure in underserved communities throughout the state.